 - What are the differences between Nearshore vs Offshore?

 - What Makes Mexico a Hot Nearshore for the USA and Canada?

 1. Outsourcing Software Development: a Win-Win Arrangement for Clients and Vendors

 Outsourcing, like any other business decision, comes with its bag of benefits and drawbacks.
 In this section, let’s highlight the parameters on which the derived benefits greatly offset its perceived drawbacks.

 Cost savings and reduced administrative overheads

-There is no argument about the fact that nearshore and offshore outsourcing both result in cost savings.
+There is no argument about the fact that nearshore vs offshore outsourcing both result in cost savings.
 It gives you access to a large pool of skilled software professionals who demand less than half the rate you would typically pay an American or Canadian developer.

 Hiring and training an in-house team also requires scaling up your office space, providing other logistics, provisions for salary and benefits, and allowing them time to sync with the office environment before they can start delivering.
-Outsourcing allows you to bypass all of these since your tech partner already has all the logistical requirements in place and has a trained workforce that can start delivering from day one.
+Outsourcing allows you to bypass all of these since your tech partner already has all the logistical requirements and a trained workforce that can start delivering from day one.

 Developed countries have a demand-supply mismatch of skilled professionals.
 It’s not to say that the U.S. and Canada don’t have skilled professionals — but they don’t have enough to cater to market demands.

 If a particular type of IT specialist isn’t available or a programming language isn’t so popular in your area, an offshore specialist or team may bring immense value to your project.
 Relocation is troublesome and expensive, and outsourcing is a much easier solution.